lando/lando/PRIVACY.md

 #### Crash Data

-Crash Data will only be sent to Tandem if the user opts in and gives us permission to do so.
+Crash Data will only be sent to Lando Alliance if the user opts in and gives us permission to do so.
 We have tried our best to pseudonymize Crash Data, but recognize that some path names and other information that we collect may inadvertently include Personal Data, including but not limited to usernames and site names.

 View a Lando log file to see a sample of what we collect. https://docs.lando.dev/help/data.html

 ## Use of Data

-Tandem uses the collected data for various purposes:
+Lando Alliance uses the collected data for various purposes:

 * To help prioritize bug fixes and features to the Software
 * To assist in the fixing of critical issues to the Software